devopsbox/chef-mongodb-parse/README.md

-# DONT USE! the chef cookbook for Mongodb from Parse.com are old and dont work with the recent (2.4) Mongodb version.
-Kept here for reference.
+# DONT USE!
+The Chef cookbook for Mongodb from Parse.com is old and does not work with Mongodb 2.4.
+Left here for reference.
 # DESCRIPTION:

 Installs and configures MongoDB, supporting: